 Author: Kristy Lauricella Dawson

-Summary: This article includes several ideas on recruitment, resource gathering, and scheduling that can lead to successful writing retreats, as well as a discussion of the value of bringing together colleagues to work on their writing over time.
+Summary: This article includes several ideas on recruitment, resource gathering, and scheduling that can lead to successful writing retreats, as well as a discussion of the value of bringing together colleagues over time to work on their writing.
 Through this example, retreat planners can see how nurturing teacher creativity leads to better classroom instruction.

 Original Date of Publication: May 25, 2012